 A train whistle blew in the distance, and the sense of excited anticipation in the small crowd was palpable.
 A distant chuff-chuff-chuff sound heralded the approach of a steam train, before the shiny red engine hove into view.

 A dedicated group of volunteers and enthusiasts maintain the engine, carriages and track.
 The railway is a credit to them and a joy to experience.
-The 1940s carriages and steam engines evoke a rush of nostalgia, perfect for visiting Haworth, which hosts an annual 1940s gala weekend.
+The 1940s carriages and steam engines evoke a rush of nostalgia, perfect for visiting the very quaint village of Haworth, which hosts an annual 1940s gala weekend.

 Haworth Station to the Bronte Parsonage